havok2063/boolean_parser/docs/sphinx/intro.rst

 Parse Actions
 ^^^^^^^^^^^^^

-Parsing Actions are actions to be performed on a clause element after a successful parsed match.
+"Parsing Actions" are actions to be performed on a clause element after a successful parsed match.
 One or more actions can be assigned to each clause element.
 When you build a parser, by default there are no special actions applied and the parser returns a standard :py:class:`pyparsing.ParseResults`object.
 This can be overridden by providing the ``actions`` keyword argument with a list of actions to assign to each clause elements.
 The list